b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 [program:memcached]
 command = sudo -u nobody /usr/bin/node /home/professor/memcached.js
 ```
 This file has the same command that is being executed in the process.
 This tells me that the cron job is executing anything in this file as root.
 My first thought was we need to edit the <b>memcached.ini</b> file to put in a reverse shell to give me root but I saw that we don't have write permissions.
-After a sometime had passed, I had realized I needed to go back to the basics.
+After sometime had passed, I had realized I needed to go back to the basics.
 Even though the file is owned by root, we can still delete the file because it is in our home directory.
 All we need to do is replace it with a file of our own with the same name to give us a root shell
 ```
 # rm memcached.ini
 rm: remove 'memcached.ini'? y